 Use this information as a guide to help you determine your regular and overtime rate of pay.

 Are you not being compensated for working overtime?
 If so, seek legal representation from the aggressive attorneys at Armstrong & Vaught, P.L.C. right away.
 Let our experienced attorneys take legal action against your employer to ensure you are fully compensated for your work.
-Call us now at 918-582-2500, toll free at (800) 722-8880, or contact us online for a free consultation with a skilled attorney.
+Call us at (918) 582-2500 or toll-free at (800) 722-8880 or complete the simple form below for a free consultation with a skilled attorney.